nickers/Toggl2Redmine/readme.md

 If you don't have *python 3* installed, go to **Releases** and download executable.
 It is the simplest way to run `toggl2redmine`.

-If you have *python 3* installed you should prepare once a new virtual environment and download requirements (see Howto).
-Then always when you want to run *synchronizer* you should firstly activate environment:
+If you have *python 3* installed you should prepare once a new virtual environment and download `pybuilder` (see Howto).
+Then always when you want to run *synchronizer* you should firstly activate environment and install dependencies:

 ```
 .env\Scripts\activate.bat
+pip install pybuilder
+pyb install_dependencies
 python -m toggltoredmine.synchronizer
 ```